 Fall hunting seasons are right around the corner.
 The excitement is in the air, in anticipation for what future hunts will bring.
 Good luck to everyone out there!

 The 2017 CCAA Reelfoot Working Call Contest was held October 7th.
 Alan Whitson's acrylic call took top honors as the Best of Show.
 Top results were: Metal Reed division: 1st- Bear Lyle, 2nd- Ryan Roosa.
 Wood division: 1st- Ron Gould, 2nd- Jon Riggle.
 Acrylic division: 1st- Alan Whitson, 2nd- Travis Bone.
 Open division: 1st- Rob Zuttermeister, 2nd- Alan Whitson.
 Full contest results and pictures will be in the next newsletter.

 If you haven't heard, CCAA member Gary Chambers discovered the location of the grave site of Charles Grubbs (1848-1933).
 The site is an unmarked grave, so Gary is leading an effort to procure a memorial to mark the resting place of this pioneer in the duck call world.
-In the next CCAA newsletter, you will be able to read about the journey Gary has been on.
 Let's all pitch in and help Gary on his quest.
 If you would like to contribute to the efforts, Gary has a GoFundMe campaign launched here: